kwasielewska/PerQoDA/README.md

 ### Python

-Folder with python library
+Folder with python library: python

 #### Instalation
+- Install Weles according to the instruction described below (weles.zip is available in this repo)
 - Install modules localed in perqoda.py
-- For Weles use the local file (weles.zip) available in this repo

 #### How to run
 - Prepare your dataset (feature dataset)